tushar-sharma/tushar-sharma.github.io/_posts/2022-07-12-hinduism-without-caste.md

 To buttress Nehru's views, Hindus living in Fiji are casteless.
 Muslims and Christian also have caste in India.
 So isn't caste a geographical social pratice?

-In his book, the **Hindu View of Life**, Sarvepalli Radhakrishnan has its own interpretation of Hindusim
+In his book, the **Hindu View of Life**, Sarvepalli Radhakrishnan has its own interpretation of hinduism

 > At the onset, one is confronted by the difficulty of defining what Hinduism is.
 To many it seems to be a name without any content.
 Is it a museum of beliefs, a medley of rites, or a mere map, a geographical expression?